Mother Gardens project

 Mother Gardens is a scheme developed by Food Forest Brum and its parent organisation Spring to Life CIC to promote community resilience and mutual aid within and across communities in Birmingham and surrounding areas.

 The idea is to work with community food growing groups (as well as individuals) to grow, propagate and share beneficial plants with one another.
 As people develop their own Mother Gardens, they are encouraged to make connections through plant sharing with other Mother Gardens in the region as well as with groups and people in their own communities.
+Many plants shared with the central MG hub are given to Food Forest Brum and Fruit and Nut Village sites to be planted out in public spaces.
+Plants will also go towards plant share and swap events.

 Anyone with a garden – however big or small and regardless of skill level or available time – can have a Mother Garden.
 All you have to do is be willing to share and receive plants.
 Some groups may choose to set up nurseries on their site, but others may just allow beneficial plants to spread and multiply themselves.
 Then all people do is dig up, pot up, and share.

-An important element of the project is the development of a network of groups and individuals who connect through sharing.
+An important element of the project is the development of this network of groups and individuals who connect through sharing.
 This sharing is also extending beyond plants.
 The network has already been used to dissminate other resources, skills, and initiatives, such as Spring to Life psycho-emotional well-being projects and other schemes offered by partner organisations within the network.

 - Develop the overall network within Uplands allotment, connecting with groups, projects and individual allotment holders, while promoting the sharing of plants and seeds.